 Postgres Recursive CTE Example

-This flowchart shows the E-Commerce store under which we have clothing and accessories sections and clothing in the parent of Men and women's clothing.
-In the same way, Grooming and Footwear are children of accessories.
+This flowchart shows the e-commerce store under which we have clothing and accessories sections, and clothing is the parent of men's and women's clothing.
+In the same way, grooming and footwear are children of accessories.

 CREATE TABLE